MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/drawing-tools-module/drawingtools-class.md

 ---
 title: "DrawingTools Class | Microsoft Docs"
-description: Describes the DrawingTools class, which exposes the drawing and editing shape map tools, and provides the constructor and lists of methods and events. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the DrawingTools class, which exposes a set of tools for drawing and editing shapes on the map and provides the constructor and lists of methods and events. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""